KaraWaldemer/CassandraDemo/README.md

 # CassandraDemo
-Demo how to connect to and use Cassandra with a variety of different languages.
+This project demos how to connect to and use Cassandra with a variety of different languages.
 These examples are adapted from and expand upon those from the DataStax driver [documentation](https://academy.datastax.com/downloads/download-drivers).

 All of these examples assume you have Cassandra installed locally and running.
 Please go [here](http://www.planetcassandra.org/cassandra/) for instructions on how to do that.